 Table of Contents

-This recipe was first adapted by me from a small palm sized cookbook having many Kashmiri recipes.
-After that, I have made this recipe many times and it is always a winner.
-Some key points below.
+This recipe of Kashmiri Dum Aloo was first adapted by me from a palm-sized cookbook having many Kashmiri recipes.

-- Red chilli powder: In the recipe I highly recommend to add Kashmiri red chilli powder or deghi mirch as they are not very hot or pungent and give a nice red color to the final dish.
-I have also made this Kashmiri dum aloo with a few varieties of red chilli powder and they made the dish too spicy.
-If you cannot handle the heat, then reduce the amount of the Kashmiri red chilli powder.
+I have also made this dish with a few other varieties of red chili powder that have turned the dish too spicy.
+If you cannot handle the heat, then reduce the quantity of the Kashmiri red chili powder.

 How to make Kashmiri Dum Aloo

-1: Rinse 500 grams baby potatoes (20 to 22 nos) well.
-Remove the mud etc from them by scrubbing or brushing.
 You can also soak them in some warm water for 15 to 20 minutes and then rinse them.

-2. Take 3.5 cups water + ¼ tsp salt in a pan.
+2. Take 3.5 cups water and ¼ teaspoon salt in a pan.

 3. Add the potatoes.

-4. On a medium to high flame boil the water, so that the potatoes are half cooked.
-About 9 to 10 minutes.
-You can even pressure cook the baby potatoes with 3 cups water for 1 whistle.
+You can even pressure cook the baby potatoes in 3 cups water for 1 whistle.

 6. Peel the potatoes.
-This task takes a lot of time, so do it while listening to music or watching your favorite tv show. if you want you can keep the peels too.
+This task takes a lot of time.
+So, do it while listening to music or watching your favorite TV show.

-7. With a fork, toothpick or skewer, poke holes in the potatoes all over.
 This is done so that when cooking on dum, the potatoes absorb the flavors of the masala in which they are getting cooked.
-Halve them if they are big or you can keep them whole if they are small and then poke them.

 12. With a slotted spoon, turn them over while frying, when one side is golden.